US mass killings hit new high in 2019, most were shootings

 In many cases, what set off the perpetrator remains a mystery.

-That’s the case with the very first mass killing of 2019, when a 42-year-old man took an ax and stabbed to death his mother, step-father, girlfriend and 9-month-old daughter. in Clackamas County, Oregon.
+That’s the case with the very first mass killing of 2019, when a 42-year-old man took an ax and stabbed to death his mother, stepfather, girlfriend and 9-month-old daughter in Clackamas County, Oregon.
 Two others, a roommate and an 8-year-old girl managed to escape; the rampage ended when responding police fatally shot the killer.

 The perpetrator had had occasional run-ins with police over the years, but what drove him to attack his family remains unknown.
 He had just gotten a job training mechanics at an auto dealership, and despite occasional arguments with his relatives, most said there was nothing out of the ordinary that raised significant red flags.